alpha-jacobshih/pyjects/README.md

 a collection of my python projects.

-  * pptb, a plc parameter toolbox to dump and compare the parameter files for either pib or ggl.
+  * [pptb](./pptb/pptb.py), a plc parameter toolbox to dump and compare the parameter files for either pib or ggl.
+  * [efs](./efs/efs.py), analyzes the specified elf files to generate the report including the code size, memory usage and linking libraries.